You can run and test your backend locally, and deploy the backend using Android Studio.

 Scroll to the bottom of the dropdown list if you need to create a new project or sign in with a different account:

 - To create a new project, scroll to the bottom of the dropdown and click Click Here.
-This takes you to the Cloud Platform Console to create the project.
+This takes you to the Cloud console to create the project.
 Back in the dialog in Android Studio, click the Refresh button to include your new project in the dropdown.
 Select the new project.

 - If you want to create a new account or specify a different existing account, scroll to the bottom of the dropdown and click Add Account.